The Book of Souls World Tour: 2017

-Setlist
+Set list

-Speaking about the setlist prior to the tour, guitarist Janick Gers stated that the band will play "six or seven" tracks from The Book of Souls and "pepper it with older songs so everybody gets to enjoy the gig."
+Speaking about the set list prior to the tour, guitarist Janick Gers stated that the band would play "six or seven" tracks from The Book of Souls and "pepper it with older songs so everybody gets to enjoy the gig."
 Gers also suggested that "Hallowed Be Thy Name" (from The Number of the Beast, 1982) would return to the show, following its absence during the Maiden England World Tour 2012–14, and that "The Trooper" (from Piece of Mind, 1983) would also be performed.
 In an additional interview, Bruce Dickinson revealed that either "Run to the Hills" or The Number of the Beast" (both concert staples from The Number of the Beast) would be excluded.

+The following set list was performed in Sunrise, Florida, and is not intended to be representative of the majority of the shows on the tour.